 Here is the most famous tulip garden field:

-Sunflower stands for love, loyalty, longevity, and affection.
+Sunflower means i love you forever, loyalty, longevity, and affection.
 These flowers meaning love, are the perfect gift for your special ones or friends.
 Sunflower gives the message that you want someone for life and appreciate what they have done for you.

 Sunflowers look like cheerful faces when they follow the sun.
 They move throughout the day and are quite easy to obtain from florists.
 You can get a sunflower seed and grow it with your loved ones.
 Not only is it a cheerful activity, but when the flower grows, it will have a much deeper connection with you.